Foreign Data Wrappers: S3, Iceberg & Delta Lake

 Use iceberg_fdw when your data is managed as Apache Iceberg tables.
 Iceberg adds ACID transactions, schema evolution, and time travel on top of file storage.
 If your data engineering team writes Iceberg tables from Spark or Flink, this wrapper gives you SQL access to those tables without duplicating the data.

 Use delta_fdw when your data lives in Delta Lake, particularly when managed through Databricks Unity Catalog.
-If your analytics or ML teams use Databricks as their primary workspace, delta_fdw bridges the gap between Databricks-managed data and SQL access in Tacnode.
+If your analytics or ML teams use Databricks as their primary workspace, delta_fdw bridges the gap between Databricks-managed data and SQL access.

-In all cases, the same principle applies: foreign data wrappers give you SQL access to external data without moving it.
-You define where the data lives once, and every subsequent query works with standard SQL — joins with local tables, aggregations, window functions, CTEs, all of it.
-The data stays at the source.
-Only the results move.
+In all cases, the same functionality applies: the FDW gives you SQL access to external data directly without moving it.
+You define the foreign server once, create user mapping once, and every subsequent query works with standard SQL — joins between local and foreign tables, aggregations, window functions, CTEs, all of it.
+The only option is read access — you cannot insert data into a remote table through an FDW.

 Book a demo and discover how Tacnode can power your AI-native applications.